-Q: The word Clash.
-When was it a consensus that you were going to call the new range, Clash?
+Q: The word ‘clash’.
+Was it a consensus?
+That you were going to call the new range Clash?

-A: It was a consensus.
+A: Yes.
+It was a consensus.
 The name is perfect and evokes exactly what the design is about.
-It is elegant and at the same time has spikes.
+It is elegant yet at the same time it has spikes.
 They have a sense of fluidity, mobility and aspiration to them.
 It moves, it’s elegant, it’s spiky, it’s strong.
 And the word is naturally a Cartier word.

 Q: It’s a statement.
-When you wear Clash, I’m making a statement, I’m strong, I’m reinforced.
+When you wear Clash, you’re making a statement: I’m strong, I’m reinforced.

 A: Yes, it’s like a shelter, like the Juste un Clou or Love bracelets, they shield you.
-It’s a kind of protection, and at the same time it is showing your personality, your character, your assertiveness.
-But it is not aggressive, it is elegant.
+It’s a protection, and at the same time it’s showing your personality, your character, your assertiveness.
+But it is not aggressive; it’s elegant.

-Q: The communication around Clash is that it is for men and women, but it feels to me like it’s more for women.
-Do you feel that a man would wear it?
+Q: Clash is for men and women, but it feels more feminine for me.
+Do you expect many men to wear it?

-A: Clash caters to a very large audience.
-Probably mostly women to a large extend, but I think some men as well will be inspired by this collection.
-Cartier collections are universal designs, and they also are transgenerational.
-We don’t engage specifically with an age group.
+A: Clash caters to a large audience, mostly women to a large extent, but I think some men will be inspired by the collection.
+Cartier pieces are universal designs, and they are also transgenerational.
+We don’t engage with a specific age group.

 A: We like surprises.
-I think Kaya is a very interesting friend of the Maison because she resonates with our spirit and our values.
-She is multicultural.
-She is English with Brazilian, Italian and Spanish origins.
+I think Kaya is a very interesting friend of the maison because she resonates with our spirit and values.
+She is multicultural – she is English with Brazilian, Italian and Spanish origins.
 She is an emerging talent.
 She is growing and is not super well known.
-When I first met her, before we did this collaboration, I felt that she had a lot of character, a lot of spike as well.
+When I first met her, before we did this collaboration, I felt that she had a lot of character and a lot of spike as well.
 I saw her as a natural interpretation of Clash.

 Q: She’s an interesting choice of face for you guys.

 A: We like to build inclusive communities.
-For example, when we host a magnificent exhibition of Cartier jewels, the scenography is done by the Japanese photographer and architect, Hiroshi Sugimoto.
+For example, when we host a magnificent exhibition of Cartier jewels, the scenography is created by the Japanese photographer and architect, Hiroshi Sugimoto.
 We have worked with him for many years through the Fondation Cartier.
-Norman Foster did the scenography of the Cartier in Motion exhibition in London two years ago at the Design Museum and we have collaborated on Cartier boutiques.
+English architect Norman Foster did the scenography of the Cartier in Motion exhibition in London two years ago at the Design Museum and we have collaborated on projects for Cartier boutiques.
 We are building bridges.
 In France, Melanie Laurent was part of the Social Labs in San Francisco.
-We don’t want to cluster people into ‘those are the celebrities; those are the influencers etc’.
+We don’t want to cluster people into ‘those are the celebrities, those are the influencers etc’.
 We can leverage this community in many different ways.

-Q: When you talk about Clash, I loved that you said; “Ce n’est pas un bruit, c’est un son (It is not a noise, it is a sound)”.
-When you describe it so beautifully, it’s like poetry?
+Q: When you talk about Clash, I love that you said “Ce n’est pas un bruit, c’est un son.”
+(It is not a noise, it’s a sound.)
+When you describe it so beautifully, it’s like poetry.

 A: I think it echoes very much with who we are.
 Beyond Clash, we are not interested in making noise.
 Clash in itself, is not a noisy collection.
 It has subtlety; it has style; it has a lot of sense and meaning.
-It’s also because it is naturally embodying Cartier’s stylistic vocabulary with the beats and the studs.
-Cartier style is like a living language, like a living dictionary.
+It’s also because it naturally embodies Cartier’s stylistic vocabulary with the beads and the studs.
+Cartier style is like a living language; like a living dictionary.
 We keep adding new words, words consistent with the current ones.
 We say that we respect our heritage and it is because we respect our heritage that we manage to enrich it by continuously pushing the boundaries of style and creativity.